securai/apiknock/README.md

 .oO(Knock, Knock...
 I'm there!)

-`apiknock` is a simple tool that helps developers ensure that no requests can be made which are not authorized.
+`apiknock` is a simple tool that helps developers to ensure that no requests can be made which are not authorized.

 ## Installation